-For other meals, you’ll have to self-cater or head out.
+For your meals, you’ll have to self-cater or head out.
 All units have kitchens with an oven, kettle, crockery, cutlery, utensils and juicer, and some with antique furniture and fine china.
 Raquel is the only suite with its own microwave, but they’re available on request if you really need one.
 You’ll also find a BBQ on your terrace in all except El Aljibe.

 For stocking up on supplies, don't miss the farmers’ market in Tias on Saturday mornings; it’s great for local cheeses, fruit, vegetables and bread.
 Failing that, there’s a supermarket less than 1km away in Femés village.
 There are several simple eateries a stroll away in Uga, and some good restaurants within a short drive, too.